Holiday Relapse Prevention Plan to Avoid Triggers

 6. Weather and Time of Year

-After identifying the reasons behind common relapse triggers during the holidays, it is beneficial to explore successful strategies for avoiding them and to stay on track during recovery.
+After identifying the causes behind common triggers, a holiday relapse prevention plan offers strategies for managing them and staying on track during recovery.

-Identify specific triggers and coping strategies that are specially tailored to your individual needs.
+Identify specific triggers and coping strategies that are specifically tailored to your individual needs.

 2. Stay Connected